speakeasy-api/speakeasy-go-sdk/README.md

 	},
 })

-// If you have followed the `Advanced Configuration` section above you can also generate an access token using the `GenerateAccessToken` function the sdk instance. accessToken, err := storeSDKInstance.GetEmbedAccessToken(ctx, &embedaccesstoken.EmbedAccessTokenRequest{
+// If you have followed the `Advanced Configuration` section above you can also generate an access token using the `GenerateAccessToken` function on the sdk instance. accessToken, err := storeSDKInstance.GetEmbedAccessToken(ctx, &embedaccesstoken.EmbedAccessTokenRequest{
 	Filters: []*embedaccesstoken.EmbedAccessTokenRequest_Filter{
 		{